 Video chat and web conferencing are two more options for communicating with consumers remotely.
-Video chat is just like a phone conversation, but with a live video stream.
-It is also completed much like a phone conversation from your smart phone or computer.
+Video chat is just like a phone conversation, but with a live video stream and is conducted like a phone conversation from your smart phone or computer.
 You simply dial a phone number or click on a user name using an application that allows for video streaming.

 Web conferencing allows you talk with one or multiple people at the same time and it may or may not include a live video stream.
 What is unique about web conferencing is the ability to share documents, power points and even your computers’ screen with other people attending the web conference.